Easy DIY Fly Trap for Fruit Flies and House Flies

 Notes

-If you don't have a jar around, you can use an empty two litter bottle cut in half with the original opening flipped upside down and put into the bottom half.
+If you don't have a jar around, you can use an empty 2-liter bottle cut in half with the original opening flipped upside down and put into the bottom half.

 Types: Remedies, Adult